Reasoning to Edit: Hypothetical Instruction-Based Image Editing with Visual Reasoning: Conclusion

 \section{Conclusion}

-We extend instruction-based image editing to a hypothetical instruction reasoning setting and propose a unified solution from both dataset and model perspectives.
+We extend IIE to a hypothetical instruction reasoning setting and propose a unified solution from both dataset and model perspectives.
 Specifically, we curate \D, a large-scale dataset of 51{,}039 samples specifically designed to support hypothetical instruction reasoning across four diverse categories: physical, temporal, causal, and story reasoning.
 Simultaneously, we introduce \M, a novel framework that enhances instruction reasoning by combining a MLLM and a fine-grained feature extraction module.
 We further integrate a cross-modal enhancer to enrich the semantics of the guidance used for diffusion-based editing.
-We conduct extensive experiments on both reasoning-intensive and conventional understanding scenarios, demonstrating that \M~exhibits strong reasoning capabilities as well as robust generalization performance.
+Extensive experiments on both reasoning-intensive and understanding scenarios, demonstrate that \M~exhibits strong reasoning capabilities as well as robust generalization performance.
 In addition, our \D~can facilitates broader advancements in reasoning-aware image generation, providing an extensible resource for future research in this emerging direction.